Cambodia Route

 Unnamed Road: Stueng Saen to Kampong Laeang/Kampong Chhnang (cutting out Phnom Penh)

-We did a circuit round the Tonlé Sap lake in Cambodia, but didn’t want to cycle into the capital, so used this route with a ferry across the river from Kampong Laeang/Kampong Chhnang to cut out Phnom Penh.
+We did a circuit round the Tonlé Sap lake in Cambodia (Route 6 on the northern side, Route 5 on the southern,) but didn’t want to cycle near the capital, so used this route with a ferry across the river from Kampong Laeang/Kampong Chhnang to cut out the Phnom Penh area.
 It’s paved for about 10km either end, and the rest is the hard-packed orange dirt that you’ll become well acquainted with in this part of the world.
 The surface itself was not too bad to ride on, but lots of trucks go past at high speeds and the dust they kick up is unreal.
 It makes visibility zero, so can be slow going.
 A headwind would be horrific here.
 Rain would be worse.
 The ferry is a big rolo affair.
 There’s a toilet, although that might depend on your definition of the word.
 It was a shorter journey than billed – only 20 minutes.
 However, it will wait until it is full to bursting so almost certainly won’t leave on time, so don’t make plans.
 As you approach the ferry ramps turn to your left and you should see the small ticket booth.
 There were also ferries to Phnom Penh from here, which wouldn’t be a terrible idea if you wanted to avoid cycling into the capital but still want to go there.

 Route 5

 This is quite newly surfaced (early 2023) and is much, much better than route 6.
-It’s also not as busy as the northern route, and wider.
+It’s also not as busy as the northern route, has wider lanes and a wider shoulder.

 Angkor Wat